Mehrnoushfzln/Software-Enngineering-26714484/README.md

 The Use Case Diagram is a behavioural diagram.
 This part is shown in "26714484 use case diagram.png"

 The Gantt Chart is a chart to show project timetable (planning) This part is shown in "bank26714484.jpg"

+"Run.mov " is a video that shows the executed code.